Cyborg 2087: Plot

 In 2087, free thought is illegal and the population is controlled by governments.
 A small band of free thinkers sends Garth A7, a cyborg, back in time to 1966 to prevent Professor Sigmund Marx from revealing his new discovery.
 The discovery will eventually make mind control possible and create a tyranny in Garth's time.
 He is pursued by two "Tracers" (also cyborgs) sent by the government to stop him.

 Garth enlists the help of Dr. Sharon Mason, Marx's assistant.
-He gets her to summon her friend, medical doctor Zeller to operate on him to remove a homing device used by the Tracers to track him.
-The local sheriff also becomes involved.
+He gets her to summon her friend, local biologist Dr. Zeller, to remove a homing device used by the Tracers to track him.
+The local sheriff, police, and newspaper editor also become involved.

 Garth defeats the Tracers and convinces Professor Marx to keep his discovery secret.
 Then, with his future wiped out as a result, Garth ceases to exist; the people who helped him do not even remember him.